Mythbuster 4: Beltline rail is just the start of a streetcar system

 A decade ago, then-Mayor Kasim Reed tasked Atlanta Beltline Inc. to come up with a streetcar plan for the entire city.
 Never mind that ABI wasn’t a transit-planning agency or that its mandate didn’t cover transportation for the entire city.

-Nobody was surprised when ABI came up with a plan built entirely around a project that was in the agency’s purview: Beltline streetcar.
+Nobody was surprised when ABI came up with a plan built entirely around a project that was in the agency’s purview: the Beltline streetcar.

 The Atlanta Streetcar System Plan, published in 2014, is the closest thing the city now has to a coordinated transit plan.
 It envisions 52.4 miles of “interoperable” fixed-rail transit, anchored by the 22-mile Atlanta Beltline loop.
 Those 52.4 miles included the 2.7 mile Downtown Streetcar, which was under construction before the SSP came out.